 Epiphyseal lesions comprise tumours and other pathologies that occur around the epiphysis and any epiphyseal equivalent bone.

 Common differential diagnoses include 2-4:

-chondroblastoma: rare epiphyseal tumour found in young adults; it does not usually extend into the...
+chondroblastoma: rare epiphyseal tumour found in young adults; it usually does not extend into the me...

 Ovarian epithelial tumours account for the majority of all ovarian tumours (60-70%) and their malignant forms represent >90% of ovarian cancers 1.
 They can range from being benign to highly malignant.

 There is a difference in frequency of ovarian tumour subtypes depending on menop...